-We hope you're excited about receiving your plant and embarking on the fun and rewarding journey of growing your own food!
+We hope you're excited about receiving your plant!
 Here are instructions for your plant:

 1. Carefully remove your plant from the box.

-3. Water and light is necessary but don't over water.
-Keep your potted plant away from direct sunlight.
+3. Water and light is necessary but don't over water and ensure clear drainage.
+Keep your plant away from direct sunlight for two to three days.

-A great deal of care has been taken to package your plants.
-Still, it has been in a dark box for two or three days and possibly exposed to extreme temperatures.
+A great deal of care has been taken to package your plants, bt it has been in a dark box for two or three days and possibly exposed to extreme temperatures.
 Your plants may look a little wilted or dry, but this is not uncommon and nothing to be concerned about.
 With proper watering, your plants will rejuvenate themselves.

 In order to successfully grow peppers and tropical fruit trees, growers should start the seeds indoors and transplant them outside once the temperatures are warm enough to support proper plant growth.
 Prior to moving young plants outside, it is important to “harden off” your plants.
 Hardening off is the process of moving plants outdoors for a portion of the day to gradually introduce them to sunlight, dry air, and cold nights.
 In order to properly harden off your plants, the following steps should be followed: